If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 But as a rule of thumb, the longer you give yourself the more chance you have to dot all the i’s and cross all the t’s.

-If you’re just about to start a coaching business, great, you can follow fairly closely.
+If you’re just about to start your coaching practice, great, you can follow fairly closely.

 Don’t panic!